Thursday, 6 December 2007

 A beginning

-But that's a rant for another day...
+But that's a blog for another day...

 Who can say?
 Maybe we'll find out someday.
 Maybe not.